Lyft Driver Badges

 Driver Match

-The total impact is estimated to be $38M PMM* and a 2.7% increase in the number of rides.
+The total impact of Driver Badges is estimated to be $38M PMM* and a 2.7% increase in the number of rides.

 This impact is the result of the following: